microsoft/datashaper/javascript/schema/docs/report/schema.api.md

     value?: Value;
 }

+// Warning: (ae-missing-release-tag) "DataFieldBinding" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export interface DataFieldBinding {
+    // (undocumented)
+    field?: string;
+}

 // Warning: (ae-missing-release-tag) "DataFormat" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public